This is a basic example how to implement oAuth2 using Akka HTTP and Scala. It provides three endpoints. From the clients point of view:

 From the server’s point of view:

-• /auth — receive basic auth credentials, verify they’re in the list of known credentials, create an access_token, return it,
+/— publicly accessible, do nothing,/auth— receive basic auth credentials, verify they’re in the list of known credentials, create anaccess_token, return it,/api— receiveauthorizationheader, check ifaccess_tokenis in list of valid tokens.

 Since oAuth tokens are short lived, the server also has to invalidate expired tokens.